strawberry-graphql/strawberry/docs/guides/errors.md

 Each error has a message, line, column and path to help you identify what part of the query caused the error.

-The validation rules are part of the GraphQL specification and built into Strawberry, so there’s not really a way to customize this behavior, except to pass `validate_queries=False` when executing a query, which skips validation altogether.
-[Read more](../types/schema#execute-async).
+The validation rules are part of the GraphQL specification and built into Strawberry, so there’s not really a way to customize this behavior, except to pass `validate_queries=False` when executing a query, which skips validation altogether: [/docs/types/schema#execute-async](../types/schema#execute-async).

 ## GraphQL type errors